Italy reported four clot deaths after AstraZeneca shots, data shows

+Healthcare & PharmaceuticalsItaly reported four clot deaths after AstraZeneca shots, data shows

-ROME (Reuters) - Four people died in Italy from rare blood clots after they received the AstraZeneca COVID-19 vaccine, a report from the AIFA national pharmaceutical agency said on Thursday.
+Four people died in Italy from rare blood clots after they received the AstraZeneca (AZN.L) COVID-19 vaccine, a report from the AIFA national pharmaceutical agency said on Thursday.

 The AIFA report said various side-effects were seen following 0.5% of the 9.07 million doses administered between Dec.
-27 and March 26, with all three vaccines so far used, by manufacturers Pfizer, AstraZeneca and Moderna, reported to have triggered unwelcome reactions.
+27 and March 26, with all three vaccines so far used, by manufacturers Pfizer (PFE.N), AstraZeneca and Moderna (MRNA.O), reported to have triggered unwelcome reactions.

 Severe side-effects were registered in 0.04% of cases.